 (b) The applicant is not automatically assigned a zero, family share copayment because the presumptive eligibility process is used.
 The worker uses the income processes in OAC 340:40-7-10 through 340:40-7-13 to determine what income counts and when.
 In the case of two-parent families, when one parent has worked for some time and the other parent is starting a new job, the worker counts the income of the parent who has been working to determine the family share copayment.

-(b) When the client does not provide required verification within 60-calendar days, child care remains closed.
+(b) When the client does not provide required verification within 60-calendar days, child care benefit remains closed.

 (c) The worker does not approve a new presumptive eligibility period unless the client provides all requested verification from the last presumptive eligibility approval.

 (d) After the worker receives income proof and realizes the family share copayment should have been higher for the presumptive eligibility period, he or she does not complete an overpayment unless the worker and supervisor believe the client intentionally provided incorrect information.
-In those instances, the worker sends an overpayment memo to AFS Benefit Integrity and Recovery.
+In those instances, the worker sends an overpayment memo to the AFS Benefit Integrity and Recovery Unit.

-20. Circumstances beyond the control of the client or provider include, but are not limited to, some type of worker or system error.
+20. Circumstances beyond the client's or provider's control include, but are not limited to, some type of worker or system error.

-21. (a) When the applicant is determined ineligible, the worker provides information and referral services that may help the family develop alternative arrangements, when requested.
+21. (a) When the applicant is determined ineligible and requests other services, the worker provides information and referral services that may help the family develop alternative arrangements.